RyanWillDev/ryanwilldev.github.io/src/pages/posts/case_for_ternaries.md

 ## Returning expressions from functions

-The most benefical place to use a ternary is in the return expression of a function.
+The most beneficial place to use a ternary is in the return expression of a function.
 The reason being that it helps you avoid errors.

 What is the potential error in the following example?